25 Ways to Lead, Inspire and Motivate Your Team to Greatness

 Keep your mind, as well as the minds of your entire team, fresh by holding frequent brainstorming sessions.
 This inspires and motivates your team to be constantly thinking of new, innovative ideas.

 Part of being a leader involves being there for your team.
 If they have a question or need your advice, make sure that you make it easy for them to access you.
 With mobile email and cell phones there is no reason your team shouldn't be able to get in touch with you when they need to.
+But also remember establish time for when you and the team can unplug.
+Always being on call can lead to burn out, and you want to make sure your employees are healthy and engaged.

 Do you have any tips to add?
 Please share them with your fellow entrepreneurs in the comments section below.